riesgos/buildall/README.md

 as a [subcommand](https://docs.docker.com/compose/compose-file/compose-file-v2/).
 If you have docker in version 1, you need to install `docker-compose` too.

+The architecture will listen for connections on port 80 on your server.
+Please make sure that either your firewall opens port 80 or redirects another port to port 80.

 ## Getting started

 1. Adjust the `.env` file; replace the `<host-ip-address>` with your server's ip address.